Organiser Service Agreement for Q-buster

-5.2 There is one method of applying Transaction Charges for the provision of the Services.
+5.2 There is one method of applying Service Charges for the provision of the Services.

-- The Entry to an event or subscription to a club is advertised to the public with the Organiser’s Fee shown.
-Q-buster will charge to Subscribers, a Transaction Charge in addition to the Organiser’s Fee, which will be advertised to them, for entry to the event or subscription to a club through our site.
-All such Transaction Charges will be retained by Q-buster.
+- The Entry to an event, or subscription to a club, is advertised to the public with the Organiser’s (entry or subscription) Fee shown.
+Q-buster will charge to Subscribers, a Service Charge in addition to the Organiser’s Fee, which will be advertised to them, for entry to the event or subscription to a club through our site.
+All such Service Charges will be retained by Q-buster.

 - Each entry or subscription where the Organiser types the Subscriber’s details into the system, e.g. from a paper form or similar, will be handled at no charge.

-- There is no transaction charge for card refunds to the Subscriber.
-However the Subscriber will not be refunded their initial Transaction Charge, only their entry fee or membership fee.
+- There is no additional service charge for card refunds to the Subscriber.
+However the Subscriber will not be refunded their initial Service Charge, only their entry fee or membership fee.

-- All Transaction Charges are quoted inclusive of VAT.
+- All Service Charges are quoted inclusive of VAT.

 5.4 If instructed to do so by the Organiser or if required by the Terms of this Contract, Q-buster shall refund any Organisation’s Fees payable to Subscribers.
 Q-buster is charged (by its banks) for refund transactions in the same way that it is charged for the entry transaction.
 The Transaction Charges for all Refunds will be charged to the Organiser at £1 per payment or £4 if the payment has been made more than 18 months advance of the cancellation date.
 These Transaction Charges will be subtracted from the final payment made by us to the Organiser in accordance with Clause 5.8 below.